marc06210/r2dbc-tutorial/Readme.md

 # Additional resources

-The other md files from this repository ca be used as a tutorial to put in place and understand basic concepts of R2DBC.
+The other md files from this repository can be used as a tutorial to put in place and understand basic concepts of R2DBC.
 The entry point is the [first document](01-r2dbc-introduction.md).